 Awareness stage: How do you attract prospects that are not aware of your brand, or that your products or services can solve their goals and challenges?

 Consideration stage: How to attract and engage with prospects who are aware of your brand and how your product/services can assist and are comparing your solution to alternatives?

 Close: How are you turning leads into customers

 Win back: How to re-engage with lost prospects and customers

-Upsell/ cross sell: How do you facilitate existing customer buying more from you
+Upsell/cross-sell: How do you facilitate existing customers buying more from you

 Retention/ renewal: How to keep existing customers as customers